Keiichi Tanaami

-Biography
+Early life and career

-Keiichi Tanaami was born in 1936 as the eldest son of a textile wholesaler in Tokyo.
+Keiichi Tanaami was born in Tokyo on 21 July 1936, as the eldest son of a textile wholesaler.
 He was 9 years old when Tokyo was bombed during the Great Tokyo Air Raid of World War II in 1945.
 Images seared into the back of his mind at this time would become major motifs in his art works: roaring American bombers, searchlights scanning the skies, firebombs dropped from planes, the city a sea of fire, fleeing masses, and his father's deformed goldfish swimming in its tank, flashes from the bombs reflecting in the water.

 "I was rushed away from my childhood, a time that should be filled with eating and playing, by the enigmatic monstrosity of war; my dreams were a vortex of fear and anxiety, anger and resignation.
 On the night of the air raid, I remember watching swarms of people flee from bald mountaintops.
 But then something occurs to me: was that moment real?
 Dream and reality are all mixed up in my memories, recorded permanently in this ambiguous way."

 Tanaami took to drawing from a young age, and as a junior high school student he often spent time at the studio of leading postwar cartoonist Kazushi Hara with the intention of becoming a cartoonist himself.
 After Hara's sudden death, however, he turned to the pioneering field within manga of graphic novels, and went on to study to become a professional artist at Musashino Art University.
 Word of his talent spread quickly during his time there and in 1958, as a second year student, he was awarded the Special Selection at an exhibition held by the authoritative illustration and design group of the time.
 After graduating he took a job with an advertising agency, but quit before one year was up due to the numerous private commissions he was receiving.
 During the '60s he busied himself as a successful illustrator and graphic designer while also actively participating in the Neo-Dada organization, one of the defining art movements of postwar Japan.
 In the latter half of the '60s he immersed himself in making video art, the newest medium in the art scene at the time.